whoschek/bzfs/README.md

 * All ZFS and SSH commands (even in --dryrun mode) are logged such that they can be inspected, copy-and-pasted into a terminal/shell, and run manually to help anticipate or diagnose issues.
-* Supports replicating (or deleting) dataset subsets via powerful include/exclude regexes and other filters, which can be combined into a mini pipeline.
+* Supports replicating (or deleting) dataset subsets via powerful include/exclude regexes and other filters, which can be combined into a mini filter pipeline.
 For example, can replicate (or delete) all except temporary datasets and private datasets.
 Can be told to do such deletions only if a corresponding source dataset does not exist.
-* Supports replicating (or deleting) snapshot subsets via powerful include/exclude regexes, time based filters, and oldest N/latest N filters, which can also be combined into a mini pipeline.
+* Supports replicating (or deleting) snapshot subsets via powerful include/exclude regexes, time based filters, and oldest N/latest N filters, which can also be combined into a mini filter pipeline.
     * For example, can replicate (or delete) daily and weekly snapshots while ignoring hourly and 5 minute snapshots.
 Or, can replicate daily and weekly snapshots to a remote destination while replicating hourly and 5 minute snapshots to a local destination.